Drug Abuse Treatment Programs

 - Are there medically assisted detox services available?

-- Are specialized treatment modalities available, such as complementary and alternative medicine (CAM), or holistic treatment?
+- Are specialized treatment modalities available, such as complementary and alternative medicine (CAM), or holistic rehabilitation?

-When it comes to finding an effective drug abuse treatment program it is important to find a facility that provides its patients with a full continuum of care.
+When it comes to choosing an effective drug abuse treatment program, it is important to find a facility that provides its patients with a full continuum of care.

-For immediate drug abuse treatment call our 24-hour toll-free helpline at 1-888-744-0069 .
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
+For immediate drug abuse treatment help, please call our 24-hour, toll-free helpline at .
 A support specialist can assist in finding proven addiction treatment programs designed to help you take the steps to lasting recovery.

 Use the free and confidential form below to instantly run your exact insurance against all drug addiction rehab centers in the American Addiction Centers network.
-You may be covered for more than you think.
+You may be covered for more than you think, and you may be able to access treatment without insurance.
 Don’t hesitate to begin today.